keithkwon/mailing_list/README.md

 2. What does process.env have?
 3. What is a websocket?
 4. How to use .env files
 5. What is github actions?
+6. About Hosting : ANAME CNAME DNS SSL Synthetic Records, Custom Resource Records, DNSSEC, NAME SERVERS